 UW-Madison Financial Assistance

 UW-Madison's Office of Student Financial Aid: Services are available to all undergraduate and graduate students, including returning adults.
 Some Special nondegree students admitted by Adult Career and Special Student Services are eligible for federal financial aid.
-Go to scholarships for School and College academic scholarships, scholarships fostering diversity, and scholarships for students with disabilities.
 Contact email@example.com or call 608-262-3060.

-Graduate School Fellowships: Fellowships are available through the Graduate School Fellowships Office (608-262-5837): graduate students should contact your academic departments for information about fellowships and assistantships.
+Graduate School Fellowships: Information on fellowships is available through the Graduate School Fellowships Office (608-262-5837).
+Graduate students should contact academic departments for information about fellowships and assistantships.

-Child Care Assistance: The Child Care Tuition Assistance Program (CCTAP) assists eligible low-income student-parents with childcare costs while they attend UW-Madison.
-See their website for deadlines, eligibility requirements, and applications.
+Child Care Assistance: The Child Care Tuition Assistance Program (CCTAP) assists eligible low-income student parents with childcare costs while they attend UW-Madison.

-Grants Information Collection at the UW-Madison Memorial Library: The collection includes grantsmanship and educational and research funding, as well as literature on proposal-writing, fundraising, nonprofit management, and philanthropy.
+Grants Information Collection at the UW-Madison Memorial Library: The collection provides information on scholarships, fellowships, and grants, as well as literature on proposal-writing, fundraising, nonprofit management, and philanthropy.
 Non-students may obtain a day pass to access this information.

 Tax Credit for Education